The Objectives of the Green Thumb Garden Club of Red Lion are to:

 Red Lion Square Garden, the Native Plants Memorial Garden at Windsor Park, the Blue Star Memorial Garden at the Welcome Center in Shrewsbury, and the gardens under the two Welcome Signs in Red Lion.

-Join member Melanie Markowski Thursday, October 9th at 6:30 PM to learn interesting facts on composting and mulching in your yard and garden.
-Email us below if you have any questions.
-The library's address is: 66 Walnut Springs Road, Hellam
+Join member Melanie Markowski Thursday, November 13th at 6:30 PM to learn how to create Christmas ornaments with pressed flowers.
+The class is free, and the library's address is: 66 Walnut Springs Road, Hellam

 🌿 Green Thumb Garden Club Scholarship 🌿